AkzhanBerdi/bad_dog/content/posts/how-to-learn-coding.md

 ![Arithmetic commands executed in the console](/img/img2.png)

 Well Done!
 Did you feel akward with the Math.sqrt() method ?
 You will learn about methods along the way, and don't worry if you missreading a couple of words or two.
-When learning a programming it's inevitable to come accross the concepts that are not yet familliar to you.
+When learning a programming it's inevitable to come across the concepts that are not yet familiar to you.
 Now let's get a little bit dirty and nail one of those concepts.

 #### Variables